-There are two further requirements which must be satisfied before a prohibition notice is issued, regardless of whether or not an investigation has taken place they include; (i) that individual and the Firm concerned must have been afforded a hearing in relation to the proposed issue of the notice.
-The nature of this hearing must be sufficient to do justice in the circumstances (ii) the Central Bank, or the Governor of the Central Bank, must be satisfied that the circumstances necessitate the issue of a prohibition notice.
+There are two further requirements which must be satisfied before a prohibition notice is issued, regardless of whether or not an investigation has taken place, they include:

+- (i) that individual and the Firm concerned must have been afforded a hearing in relation to the proposed issue of the notice.
+The nature of this hearing must be sufficient to do justice in the circumstances. - (ii) that the Central Bank, or the Governor of the Central Bank, must be satisfied that the circumstances necessitate the issue of a prohibition notice.

-5.1.3.2 Effect of a Prohibition Notice
+5.2.2.2 Effect of a Prohibition Notice

 A prohibition notice will take effect from the time it is first served on either the individual concerned or the Firm concerned.
-93 If the Central Bank does not subsequently apply to have the notice confirmed, or in the absence of an agreement between the Central Bank and the individual or the Firm regarding the notice, it will cease to be effective two months from the day following first service.
-94 If however, during the period of validity of the notice, the Central Bank makes an application to the High Court for its confirmation, the effect of this application will be to give the notice full effect until such time as the application is determined by the Court or withdrawn.
-95
+If the Central Bank does not subsequently apply to have the notice confirmed, or in the absence of an agreement between the Central Bank and the individual or the Firm regarding the notice, it will cease to be effective two months from the day following first service.
+If however, during the period of validity of the notice, the Central Bank makes an application to the High Court for its confirmation, the effect of this application will be to give the notice full effect until such time as the application is determined by the Court or withdrawn.

-5.1.3.3 Agreement in relation to a Prohibition Notice
+5.2.2.3 Agreement in relation to a Prohibition Notice

 Once a prohibition notice has issued, it is open to the individual concerned to enter into a written agreement with the Central Bank in respect of the terms of the notice.
-96 If the individual is, at the time of the notice, performing a CF on behalf of Firm, that Firm may also be party to such an agreement.
+If the individual is, at the time of the notice, performing a CF on behalf of Firm, that Firm may also be party to such an agreement.
 The effect of the agreement is to confirm that the individual will comply with the terms of the notice for an agreed period and it removes the need for the Central Bank to make a High Court application seeking to have the notice confirmed.
 Rather, the terms of the notice will be effective in the manner agreed by the parties and the two month expiration period will not apply.
+The Central Bank may, during the agreed period, decide to terminate the agreement if it considers that there is no longer any need for the notice to continue in effect.
+In order to terminate the agreement, written notice must be provided to the individual concerned and to the Firm, where applicable.
+If the terms of the agreement are breached during the agreement's lifetime, the Central Bank may apply to the High Court for an order to enforce the prohibition notice.